canamakay/InstacartGroceryBasketAnalysis/README.md

 - Scipy - for advanced mathematical computations
 ## Folder Contents
 - 01 Project Management - Project Brief
-- 02 Data.
-This folder contains two subfolders - 'Original Data' which consists of original data sets and 'Prepared Data' which consist of data sets that are cleaned and ready for analysis.
+- 02 Data - This folder contains two subfolders - 'Original Data' which consists of original data sets and 'Prepared Data' which consist of data sets that are cleaned and ready for analysis.
 Data sets were not uploaded into GitHub due to space limitations.
+- 03 Scripts - Jupyter Notebooks with Python code.
+- 04 Analysis - Contains 'Visualizations' subfolder, which contains all the visualizations created using Python
+- 05 Sent to Client - Final Excel presentation